IlmHe/portfolio/README.md

 ## Deployment

-This project has been deployed on Heroku via Docker.
+This project has been deployed on Heroku.

 ## Features